This is the multi-page printable view of this section. Click here to print.

 Comprehensive Protection Strategy

-While technical measures are important, all-around protection also requires:
+While technical measures are important, comprehensive protection also requires:

 • Regular companionship and communication to understand usage difficulties

-Technology is a tool, but care is the foundation.
-Regular companionship and patient guidance are the best ways to protect seniors from online risks.
+Technology is a tool, but care is fundamental.
+Regular companionship and patient guidance remain the best ways to protect the elderly from online risks.

 As technology evolves, enterprise network monitoring has shifted from traditional physical surveillance to digital monitoring.
 This article explores common modern enterprise network monitoring methods and provides legal privacy-protection advice.